ucsd-cse29/fa24/src/week4/c-multifile-make.md

 3. Now run `make clean`.
 This should delete the executable file.
 4. Next, run just `make` with no arguments.

-**In your notes:** What happend when you ran `make` without any arguments?
+**In your notes:** What happened when you ran `make` without any arguments?
 Why do you think this is the case?

 We now have a clean and simple way to compile our C programs with the correct flags and dependencies using `make`.
 This will be very useful as we continue to work on our PA2 project and need to compile our programs multiple times.